instant-dev/api/README.md

 # Specification

-## FunctionScript Resource Definition
+## Instant API Resource Definition

-A FunctionScript definition is a JSON output, traditionally saved as a `definition.json` file, generated from a JavaScript file, that respects the following format.
+A Instant API definition is a JSON output, traditionally saved as a `definition.json` file, generated from a JavaScript file, that respects the following format.